kubebuddy/kubebuddy.github.io/documents/docs-md/installation.md

    python manage.py runserver
    ```
 **Note**: You may choose to run the application process in the background using 'python manage.py runserver &'.

+**Note**: If you are running KubeBuddy on Virtual Machines, start the application process using 'python manage.py runserver 0.0.0.0:8000 &'.
+You may use port of your choice instead of 8000.

 ---